 Crossing over the river to the other side of town it is always worth passing beyond the amusements and on to the pier and cliffs on the other side.
 There are two piers, to protect the harbour on either side.
 We wandered to the end of the West Pier, past the 19th Century lighthouse.
 In it’s day it would be seen by its light for 10 miles.

 Alas it was time to head home.
-The fresh air had done us good, and as you know I am never one for shirking a day of discovery and sights 🙂
+The fresh air had done us good, and as you know I am never one for shirking a day of discovery and sights.
+Whitby is a great place to stay a few days too and have adventures.

-I still have more Whitby tales to tell….
-I have not forgotten about the Abbey.
+I still have more Whitby tales to tell and many more walks too… I have not forgotten about the Abbey.
 More on that soon.